Wydoinn/OIBSIP/README.md

 # Oasis Infobyte - Data Science Internship Tasks

-I've started as a data science intern at Oasis Infobyte.
-I also have five tasks to perform.
-Here are the tasks and their sources.
+I started as a data science intern at Oasis Infobyte and had five tasks to perform.
+Here were the tasks and their sources.

 ## Acknowledgements